 On my Bank of America credit card, they offered me an upgrade.
-The upgrade would be for a newer credit card that was for their preferred customers and paid a higher amount in cash-back.
-I agreed to this upgrade because the bank guaranteed that my credit limit would stay the same.
-I sacrificed closing a credit card and losing its positive length of credit history in exchange for a newer card that would essentially increase my income through cash-back.
+The upgrade would be for a newer credit card for their preferred customers and paid a higher amount in cash-back.
+I agreed to this upgrade because the bank guaranteed that my credit limit would stay the same and did not close out my existing card, where I’d lose all of that valuable history that I’ve worked so hard to establish over the years.

 Lesson #24 on How to Build Excellent Credit: What’s the Interest Rate?

 “35% of credit card users don’t carry a balance – they pay off their bill every month.”

 The other 65% of consumers who carry a balance are paying thousands of dollars in interest and just giving their hard-earned money away to the banks.
 Plus, credit cards come with variable rates, so if the Federal Reserve votes to increase the Federal Funds Rate, your credit card interest rates will also rise – making your credit card debt harder to pay off.
 The Federal Reserve already increased interest rates twice this year, and two more rate hikes are still expected to come.

 The average card APR climbed to a record high of 16.47 percent after the Federal Reserve raised its benchmark interest rate by a quarter of a percent, prompting many card issuers to do the same.

 Statistically, more people carry a balance at the end of the month than those who pay their balance in full.